 5. Decide How You Want to Get Your Wood

-Let’s talk about the elephant in the room: getting all that wood to your home.
+Let’s talk about the elephant in the room: getting all that bulk firewood for sale to your home.
 You may be tempted to haul the wood in your own truck to save on delivery costs.
 If you are, then you’ll want to make sure your truck can handle the size of your bulk order.

 But being able to fit the wood is only half the battle.
-You also need to check that your truck can handle all that extra weight.
-A cord of wood can weigh as much as 5,000 pounds and a face cord, 1,200 pounds.
-So, be sure to read your owner’s manual to see if your truck is strong enough to take on all that extra weight.
+You must also check that your truck can handle all that extra weight.
+A cord of wood can weigh as much as 5,000 pounds, and a face cord can weigh 1,200 pounds.
+So, read your owner’s manual to see if your truck is strong enough to carry all that extra weight.

-If you don’t want to go to all that extra trouble, then you can opt for firewood delivery.
+You can opt for firewood delivery if you don’t want to go to all that extra trouble.
 Most companies offer to deliver the wood to your home.
 And the best companies work with you to ensure the delivery process goes as smoothly as possible.

 6. Stack the Wood to Check for Quality